rmateosr/SJ_Classifier_pipeline/README.md

     - Column headers must reflect the sample names.

 ### Additional Notes
-- The `.tsv` file must have a consistent structure, with tab-delimited columns
+- Input files must have a consistent structure with tab-delimited columns.
 - Ensure the input file includes all required columns in the correct order to avoid errors during processing.

 ----